Fish pond in West Bengal (Image: India Water Portal Flickr)

 The study highlighted the importance of spatial and machine learning-based analysis for managing water scarcity in dryland regions like Purulia.
 These techniques can help policymakers and planners develop sustainable water management strategies by optimising the use of rainwater, especially in regions with limited water resources.
 The findings suggest that regions with gentle slopes, higher rainfall, and loamy soil textures are most suitable for rainwater harvesting.
 Additionally, the study recommends further exploration of machine learning models for greater accuracy in spatial prediction.

-Machine learning models, including Random Forest and Artificial Neural Networks, were developed to assess rainwater harvesting potential zones accuracy, with Random Forest proving most effective.
 The analysis highlighted that specific rainwater harvesting techniques should be applied separately to urban and rural areas.
 Urban methods focus on recharge pits, trenches, and wells, while rural areas benefit from techniques like gully plugs, contour bunds, percolation tanks, and check dams.

-The study emphasizes that the Random Forest model's framework could be applied to other arid and semi-arid regions globally, using publicly available datasets.
+The study emphasises that the Random Forest model's framework could be applied to other arid and semi-arid regions globally, using publicly available datasets.
 By identifying rainwater harvesting potential zones, Purulia can improve agricultural irrigation and water access, leading to overall socio-economic development.
 This integrated approach can be replicated in similar water-scarce regions worldwide to tackle drought and water shortages effectively.

 The study outlines a practical method for mitigating water scarcity in Purulia through rainwater harvesting, highlighting the importance of spatial modelling, geographical information systems, and machine learning for water resource management.